 Types of Family Law Cases

 Before you can file a case in court to start the process, you need to determine what you need to file, or what is your “cause of action”.
-The Family Law Division handles many types of cases involving families including dissolution of marriage (commonly known as a “divorce”), legal separation, declaration of invalidity of marriage (commonly known as an “annulment”), dissolution of civil union, and parentage and child support for unmarried persons.
-Throughout this booklet, when a reference is made to “dissolution” it means both a dissolution of marriage and a dissolution of a civil union, unless it specifically excludes one or the other.
+The Family Law Division handles many types of cases involving families including dissolution of marriage, legal separation, declaration of invalidity of marriage, dissolution of civil union, and parentage and child support for unmarried persons.
+Throughout The Guide for Family Law Cases (PDF), when a reference is made to “dissolution,” it means both a dissolution of marriage and a dissolution of a civil union, unless it specifically excludes one or the other.

 Dissolution of Marriage (“Divorce”):

 If you are married and no longer wish to be, you must start the process by filing a written Petition asking the Court for a Dissolution of Marriage.
 See Section III below for specific guidelines to pursue the dissolution of a marriage.